tguless/tulum/real_estate/07_Property_Acquisition_Checklist.md

 ### 1.2 Assemble Your Professional Team
 - [ ] **Hire an independent real estate attorney** specializing in foreign purchases
-  - [ ] Verify they have no ties to developers/sellers
+  - [ ] Verify they have no ties to developers/sellers or real estate agents involved in the transaction
   - [ ] Confirm experience with title disputes and fraud prevention
   - [ ] Check references from other foreign buyers
   - [ ] Execute engagement letter with clear fee structure